UniTN-KDILab/HDI-2018-19/README.md

 # HDI-2018-19
-This file explains our doubts on codifying some classes of our ontology./n
+This file explains our doubts on codifying some classes of our ontology.
 PREMISE:
 we have to deal with different kinds of quality indicators for hospitals.
 Each indicator can be assigned to a color coded value which visually identify the quality level of the hospital performance.